“What’s causing the spike in British Columbia’s daily COVID-19 numbers and who is being most affected?”

 “What are the new restrictions ordered by Dr. Bonnie Henry?”

-If you reside in either the Fraser Health or Vancouver Coastal Health regions, you must limit your interactions with others to your immediate household only – meaning that you are to have no in-person interactions with those whom you do not reside with (for example, you should not be inviting any friends over to your home.)
+If you reside in either the Fraser Health or Vancouver Coastal Health regions, you must limit your interactions with others to your immediate household only – meaning that you are to have no interactions with those whom you do not reside with (for example, you should not be inviting any friends over to your home.)
 However, if you live alone, you may have up to two other individuals at your home as long as those individuals are people you interact with regularly.
 While things like weddings and funerals can be held with only immediate households in attendance, you should not be hosting receptions afterwards – as larger gatherings of this kind are where we see the high rates of transmission of COVID-19.

 If you need to travel outside of the aforementioned regions, you should only be doing so if it is essential.